dwrobel/flatcam/README.md

 7.02.2019

 - in Paint Tool, when painting single polygon, when clicking on canvas for the polygon there is no longer a selection of the entire object
+- commented some debug messages
+- imported speedups for shapely

 6.02.2019